Lince District: Subdivisions

-The district has a total land area of 3.03 km².
-Its administrative center is located 117 meters above sea level.
 The three main sections of Lince are the West Side (also known as Lobatón), the East Side (both sides are separated by Avenida Arenales), and San Eugenio, southeast of the East Side facing the Luis Bedoya Avenue and Expressway.

-North to South, Lince follows the block numbering started in Santa Beatriz section of Lima District and its parallel in Jesús María, however, there are a few north-south avenues that do not have a Santa Beatriz counterpart, the district have a common area that is the Edgardo Rebagliati Martins National Hospital with Jesús María, particularly on the East Side.
+North to South, Lince follows the block numbering started in Santa Beatriz section of Lima District and its parallel in Jesús María, but there are a few north-south avenues that do not have a Santa Beatriz counterpart.
+Edgardo Rebagliati Martins National Hospital is a common area with Jesús María, particularly on the East Side.